All Episodes

 They did absolutely nothing to prepare for that.

-Uh anyway, so we'll uh we'll see what happens.
+Anyway, so we'll see what happens.

-Uh this is pretty interesting, by the way.
+This is pretty interesting, by the way.

-Any store that fails to create a gender-neutral section faces a fine and violations of the fine.
+Any store that fails to create a gender neutral section faces a fine and violations of the fine.

 Is this what government is for?

-Is this really what government is this the government that we wanted?
+Is this really what government, is this the government that we wanted?

 Unbelievable.